lucasmc64/omnifood/README.md

 # :penguin: Omnifood

-> :brazil: Caso prefira ler em outra língua, esse README foi escrito também em português.
-Clique [AQUI](/README_pt-br.md) para acessar.

 ## :dart: Goal

 Omnifood came to bring quality flavor, but with a friendly price, for those who know how to appreciate the delicious art of cooking, taking health into account above all.

 ## :scroll: Some details

-* Sending forms, unlike the original project, is done through Node.JS.
+- Sending forms, unlike the original project, is done through Node.JS.
-* The front end is made with HTML5, CSS3 and JavaScript.
+- The front end is made with HTML5, CSS3 and JavaScript.

 ## :thinking: How do I run the project on my machine?